genghisken/gkansible/gkservercollection/README.md

 * Edit the hosts.yml file and add the correct IP addresses of the target machines under the relevant machine group - e.g. [mysqlnodes].
 * Run the playbook - e.g. ansible-playbook install-mysql.yml

+In case like me you're wondering where the `my.cnf` templates live for deployed Galera nodes, they live on the deployed Cluster Control server in `/usr/share/cmon/templates` (and Cluster Control ships them to the DB nodes, NOT Ansible).
+If we want to template the deployed `my.cnf` settings, we need to deploy Cluster Control and THEN modify the template in `/usr/share/cmon/templates` as part of the Ansible script, BEFORE running the actual database deploy script.